davidgyoung/davidgyoung.github.io/_posts/2020-05-15-how-far-can-you-go.md

 ## The Math

 Converting this information to a specific distance is theoretically possible because the energy in radio waves decreases exponentially with distance.
-A graph shows a curve like this:
+A graph shows a curve like above.

 The units are decibels relative to one milliiwatt (dBm), and values are negative with more negative signals indicating a weaker signal.
 This is  a logarithmic unit so a decline in 10 dB of signal level (e.g. from -50 dBm to -60 dBm) means that the power has declined by a factor of 10 -- only 10% of the signal power remains.

 The graph above can be explained by theoretical physics using this equation: <img src="/images/formula.png" alt="Distance Formula" width="100px" style="display: inline-block;"/> where p is the measured power at 1 meter, s is the signal strength and n is a constant that describes how easily the signal passes through the air.

-While that equation works, it is typically not as good at estimating distance as power functions using a cure fitting technique.
+While that equation works, it is typically not as good at estimating distance as power functions using a curve fitting technique.
 The reason the equation offered by physics doesn't work quite as well in practice is because there are other factors going on that involve more than radio signal theory (more on that below.)
 Here is an equation with a similarly shaped curve derived experimentally using a Nexus 4 as a Bluetooth receiver.
 This is Java code:

 ```
 protected static double calculateDistance(int measuredPower, double rssi) {